sikvelsigma/Merkle_Tree_Trans/README.md

  Aside from that, I've tested the deploy script on local net and Rinkbey (`deploy.py`), it works as intended.
 I've also tested the claim function on already deployed contracts (`claim_from_deployed.py`) and it also works.
- To deploy one needs to fill `.env` file with appropriate keys and use `brownie run scripts/deploy.py --network rinkeby` to deploy to Rinkeby and claim from the account with 0 index.
+ To deploy one needs to fill `.env` file with appropriate keys and use `brownie run scripts/deploy.py --network rinkeby` to deploy to Rinkeby.

  Use `brownie run scripts/claim_from_deployed.py --network rinkeby` with appropriate addresses from token and distributor contracts and desired account index to claim from an already deployed contracts.

+ Use `brownie run scripts/check_claims.py --network rinkeby` to verify all claims from the list on already deployed contracts